loopbacklogic/forex-trading-bot/README.md

 ### Step 5: Monitoring

 - The bot provides detailed logging of analysis, trades, and account status
-- Trade visualizations are displayed periodically (requires display or VNC for GUI)
+- Trade visualisations are displayed periodically (requires display or VNC for GUI)
 - Monitor console output for real-time updates

 ## 🎯 Strategy Status